- Number of swimmers

 Unfortunately, the synchro world has not yet figured out a way to streamline all its major competitions.
 It certainly is a struggle to gain traction and more fans.

 The Olympics only feature duet and team events, both technical and free.
 The world championships include 10 events: technical solo, free solo, technical duet, free duet, technical mixed duet, free mixed duet, technical team, free team, free combination and highlights (new addition as of 2019).
-All of the above except highlights are also on the European Championships’ program.
+All of the above are also on the European Championships’ program.
 The European Cup however has all the worlds’ events except solos, and scores are separate.

 The European and World Championships have now adopted the same format in that technical routines are 100% separate from free routines, and have their own preliminary and final rounds.
 At the Olympic Games, the technical routine will only be swam once, while the free routine will have a preliminary and final round.
 Then, the technical and free scores will be combined to determine the final placement.